South Korea’s Hidden Treasure: A Vibrant Catholic Church

 “Our diplomacy has suffered from the loss of independence,” observed Father Yoo, in reference to the dominant U.S. influence in the South.

-Every Catholic cleric (including bishops and the Cardinal), I talked to said overtly or subtly that the dominant US. influence has caused an anemic Korean diplomacy.
+Every Catholic cleric I talked to (including bishops and the cardinal) said overtly or subtly that the dominant US. influence has caused an anemic Korean diplomacy.

 “We need to establish trust … through regional diplomacy, and we are already working on this,” confirmed Archbishop Kim.
 “Nothing is impossible for us, with God.”